couchbaselabs/sdk-rfcs/rfc/0074-config-profiles.md

 ```
 ClusterEnvironment originalEnv = …
 newOptions.ioConfig.numKvConnections = MY_NUM_KV_CONNECTIONS;
-ClusterEnvironment newEnv = applyProfile(originalEnv, ‘development’)
+ClusterEnvironment newEnv = applyProfile(originalEnv, 'development')
 newOptions.ioConfig.maxHttpConnections = MY_MAX_HTTP_CONNECTIONS
 Cluster cluster = cluster.connect( … someEnv …)
 ```

-**Note:** it won’t be possible to implement profiles by representing the profile with the same data structure as the environment (or builder) and merging the profile onto the existing one - unless there is a way to represent the properties as not being assigned a value (for java, some of the configuration values are primitives (i.e. int) and would need to use a special value to mean unassigned (such as -1)).
+**Note:** it won't be possible to implement profiles by representing the profile with the same data structure as the environment (or builder) and merging the profile onto the existing one - unless there is a way to represent the properties as not being assigned a value (for java, some of the configuration values are primitives (i.e. int) and would need to use a special value to mean unassigned (such as -1)).
 Otherwise every property of the profile would appear to be assigned, and it would completely overwrite the initial configuration.

 ## Logging
 The configuration properties used by the SDK when connecting to the server should be logged to facilitate trouble-shooting.
 This does not need to be in a standard format.
 The Java SDK already does this as shown in the following sample: